 Tom is the Chief Executive Officer of SchenkelShultz Architecture, a leading Florida design firm.
 He has spent his entire career with SchenkelShultz, joining the firm in 1979.
 Tom moved to Central Florida in 1983 to lead the firm’s Orlando office.
 He is responsible for strategic leadership and the community involvement of the firm.
 He has been instrumental in guiding the firm’s growth to a regional, award-winning architectural design practice.

-SchenkelShultz’s business model focuses on the market sectors of aviation, education, public safety and community specific design initiatives.
+SchenkelShultz’s business model focuses on the market sectors of aviation, education, public safety & community specific design initiatives.

 Tom has made significant contributions to educational efforts in Florida evidenced by the firm’s educational designs represented in 30 counties in Florida, as well as 19 Colleges and Universities throughout the State.
 With Tom’s leadership, SchenkelShultz has been ranked as one of the top Educational Design Firms in the Southeast, by ENR Southeast magazine.